-Low Calorie Foods: Baby Corn And Spinach Curry Recipe
+Low-Calorie Foods: Baby Corn and Spinach Curry Recipe

-Some Information About Baby Corn and Spinach Curry
+About Baby Corn and Spinach Curry

 You can add a few sauteed pieces of paneer to this curry to make it calorie-rich and to enhance the taste.
 I prefer to cook this curry at home because restaurants normally use too much oil in their cooking.
-The curry I made uses far less oil and is simple and awesome.
+The curry I make uses far less oil and is simple and awesome.

 - 2 heaped bowls spinach, washed

-- 2 tbsp tomato, finely chopped
+- 2 tablespoons tomato, finely chopped

-- 2 tbsp onion, finely chopped
+- 2 tablespoons onion, finely chopped

 - 1 inch ginger, chopped